jholleran/calvingcamerasystems/products/long-range-ip-calving-camera-system.md

-The system compatible with any PC, Laptop, Tablet or Smartphone and can be easily <a href="{{site.baseurl}}/internet/2015/08/08/viewing-calving-camera-over-the-internet.html">connected to the Internet</a> which allows you to connect to the camera from anywhere on the world, with an Internet connection.
+The system is compatible with any PC, Laptop, Tablet or Smartphone and can be easily <a href="{{site.baseurl}}/internet/2015/08/08/viewing-calving-camera-over-the-internet.html">connected to the Internet</a> which allows you to connect to the camera from anywhere in the world, with an Internet connection.

 <h2>Features</h2>
 - High Quality 2 MegaPixel High Definition Video